prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/interactivity/checkpoint.md

 ![a demonstration of clicking a dropdown menu to reveal hidden links.](step-3.gif)

 No error messages in the console is a good sign.
 Also, you'll notice the dropdown now works!
 We see the links contained therein, and we can click them to navigate to the other pages.
-Success!

 Great job!